tn259/leetcode-to-github/README.md

 - Push to github

 TODO
+- Make logging configurable
+- Run selenium without showing the browser
+- Change to GitHub login into leetcode
-- ultimate python3 module setup
+- Dockerise with python3 env to run daemon
-- Schedule scraping in main loop every x days, hours etc
-- Logging
+- Add setup.sh steps to Dockerfiles
+- Test if docker image works on another machine
 - run as android daemon?
-- python2 to python3 linting
+- python2 to python3 based syntax
-- Convert to Daemon
-- Dockerise with python3 env to run daemon